ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 * Multiple DMARC Policy Records at a given location

 Be mindful that the error field is an unbounded string, but should not contain an extremely large body.
-Provide enough information to assist the domain owner with understanding some issues with their authentication or DMARC Policy Record.
+Provide enough information to assist the Domain Owner with understanding some issues with their authentication or DMARC Policy Record.

 ### Policy Override Reason